Head of Learning Area

 A focus area has been the use of a wide range of statistical information to inform teaching practise.
 Students who have improved grades are rewarded and those who drop grades are communicated with and supported with an aim of reversing what has happened.
 NAPLAN results are used to identify strengths and weaknesses in both year 8 and 9 students.
 Year 8 students are tested with previous NAPLAN tests and these results are analysed.
 Individual areas of weakness are identified and work programs are modified to target specific areas of need.
 OLNA candidates are supported to develop and consolidate skills required for success in this important year 10 test.

 A literacy handbook exists and has been promoted for use across Learning Areas throughout.
 The handbook specifies common understandings of text types, structures, and language use at a text, paragraph, sentence, clause and word level.
 The handbook is available in e-form on the server, and hard copies exist around the school.
 Promotion and explicit instruction in its use across the school will continue.

-An upper school ATAR English handbook has been constructed and is promoted and available on the server.
+An upper school ATAR English handbook has been constructed and is promoted and available upon request.
 The handbook is extensive in its content and scope with respect to higher level literacy, Upper School curriculum and essential skills and concepts in ATAR year 11 and 12 English.

 In English, there has been an ongoing focus on constructing detailed feedback after class assessments and using this feedback as an explicit teaching tool to identify and address demonstrated areas of literacy weakness.